G-Node/nix/Contributing.md

 template to the root *ImplContainer* (implementation container).
 On top of both branches follows the actual user API class for interacting with a NIX entity, e.g. *Block*.

-The frontend user API classes are however just wrapper or container (as indicated by their inheritance from *ImplContainer*), meaning they just reference specific back-end implementations (e.g. HDF5) that do the actual work for all frontend methods (by which they get called).
+The front-end user API classes are however just wrapper or container (as indicated by their inheritance from *ImplContainer*), meaning they just reference specific back-end implementations (e.g. HDF5) that do the actual work for all front-end methods (by which they get called).
-Thus, for each front facing API entity like Block an implementation specific entity like *BlockHDF5* exists, that implements the same interface (*IBlock*) as Block for the respective backend.
+Thus, for each front facing API entity like *Block* an implementation specific entity like *BlockHDF5* exists, that implements the same interface (*IBlock*) as *Block* for the respective back-end.
-Other then the frontend API classes that inherit *ImplContainer* currently also implement the interface (e.g. *IBlock*) these specific implementations inherit only along the interface branch.
+Other then the front-end API classes that inherit *ImplContainer* currently also implement the interface (e.g. *IBlock*) these specific implementations inherit only along the interface branch.